h-quer/Slaanesh/README.md

 * Social media features
 * The ability to download or start games from within Slaanesh - it's a tracker, not a launcher
 * Translations: At least not unless this really picks up and a proper use case for translating it arises
-* Authentication: There are amazing tools for that, for example caddy or authentik, that allow for user authentication and redirecting to their own instance of Slaanesh - anything I can build wouldn't be safe enough to expose it to the web, better not offer the option in the first place and thus ensure that users rely on professional tools for this critical feature
+* Authentication: There are amazing tools for that, for example caddy or authentik (recommended), that allow for user authentication and redirecting to their own instance of Slaanesh - anything I can build wouldn't be safe enough to expose it to the web, better not offer the option in the first place and thus ensure that users rely on professional tools for this critical feature

 ### Feature wishlist
 Pull requests to implement these are extremely welcome.
 I'm not currently working on these, but might after the completing the roadmap: